 Because passive income requires minimal (or no) participation, you might be able to lead a more flexible life.
 This assumes you have enough passive income flowing in each month to pay your bills and maintain a monthly budget.
 If that’s the case, you might be able to travel more freely, focus on volunteer work, or spend time doing your favorite hobbies.
 Or passive income might supplement your full-time active work, allowing you to save more for retirement or meet other financial goals.

 Most Americans who work earn active income; that is, making money requires their active participation on an ongoing basis.
 Passive income, on the other hand, requires little to no involvement, meaning you might make money without lifting a finger, though often an initial investment of time and cash is required.
 The IRS has important qualifications for active, passive, and portfolio income (from investments); understanding the differences and how they are taxed is important when you file.

 Looking to grow your active or passive income?
-Open a SoFi bank account with direct deposit to take advantage of the high interest rate on every cent you put in the account — 2.00% APY, to be exact.
-Our Checkings and Savings account also lets you conveniently spend and save in one place, has automatic savings features, no monthly fees, and eligible accounts can access their paycheck up to two days early.
+Open a SoFi bank account with direct deposit to take advantage of a competitive APY on every cent you put in the account.
+Our Checkings and Savings account also lets you conveniently spend and save in one place, and it has automatic savings features and no monthly fees.
+Plus, eligible accounts can access their paycheck up to two days early.

 What are the pros and cons of active and passive income?

 A major benefit of active income is that it is usually dependable; however, you have to regularly and consistently work to earn that money.
 A benefit of passive income is that, after potentially investing time and money upfront, it requires little to no ongoing work.
 The cash may simply come your way.
 Worth noting: The tax implications of passive income can be complex and require professional guidance.

 Do all people need to have passive income?